disi-unibo-nlp/remedqa/README.md

 Our findings show that high accuracy can mask low reliability.
 Large models often exploit structural cues, while smaller models are underestimated by standard MCQA.
 Despite near-saturated accuracy, we are **not** yet done with medical multiple-choice benchmarks.

+## 📣  Update

+- This paper work has been accepted for publication at the Main Track of **EACL 2026**!

 ---

+🚧 **Repository status**
+> The repository is currently **under refactoring** to improve code structure, documentation, and usability.
+Some components may change in the coming weeks.
+Please check back soon for a more stable release.

 ## ⚙️ Installation